-A review of tonight's "Masters of Sex" coming up just as soon as I have the route to the hospital MapQuested...
+A quick review of last night's "Parenthood" coming up just as soon as I have the route to the hospital MapQuested...

 The revolution in TV drama that HBO kicked off with "Oz" and "The Sopranos" involved cable television filling a void that the movie studios had created by focusing mainly on big-budget franchise movies and low-budget awards bait.
 If you wanted to make a middle-class drama for adults, you now had to go to HBO (David Chase had once dreamed of making "The Sopranos" as a two-hour feature), or FX, AMC, Showtime, etc.

 We're about 15 minutes from the start of the winter 2015 Television Critics Association press tour, or TCA for short.
 If you've been following me for a while, you know all the ins and outs of press tour.
 If you haven't, the primer that I published again back in the summer is still very useful(*).

 A few quick thoughts on the final season premiere of "Cougar Town" coming up just as soon as I flirt with a Fu Manchu...